 It is suggested that this procedure be used sparingly.
-When it is necessary to invoke this remedy, all the skills in human relations should be mustered to affect an equitable and lasting solution.
+When it is necessary to invoke this remedy, all the skills in human relations should be mustered to effect an equitable and lasting solution.

 These operational procedures are designed to bring greater order and effectiveness to the teaching-learning process.
 They should be recognized as a guide to the enhancement of excellence in the academic program.
 The Student Academic Grievance Procedures and Form can be accessed at www.subr.edu.

-Complaint about Accredited Programs, Commission on Accreditation for Dietetics Education
+Complaint about Accredited Programs, Accreditation Council for Education in Nutrition and Dietetics

-A compliant or grievance about an accredited program may be submitted by any individual, for example students, faculty, dietetics practitioner and/ or member of the general public to the Commission on Accreditation for Dietetics Education.
-The complete compliant procedure is found in Appendix 4.
+A compliant or grievance about an accredited program may be submitted by any individual, for example students, faculty, dietetics practitioner and/ or member of the general public to the Accreditation

+Council for Education in Nutrition and Dietetics.
+The complete compliant procedure is found in Appendix 3.